grammyjs/website/site/docs/guide/context.md

 ```

 Here, the order could matter, as `FlavorZ` transforms `Context` first, then `FlavorY`, and the result of this will be transformed again by `FlavorX`.
-(In practice, this is nothing to worry about because plugins usually don't clash with each other.)

 You can even mix additive and transformative flavors: